 In 2015, EC prepared an APEC Economic Policy Report (AEPR) that explored the links between structural reform and innovation from a regional perspective and identified how economies can stimulate innovation through implementing effective structural policies.
 In 2016, as instructed by Ministers, the Economic Committee promoted information sharing with other relevant APEC fora (including the Group on Services, the Intellectual Property Experts’ Group, the Ad Hoc Steering Group on the Internet Economy, the Life Sciences Innovation Forum and the Policy Partnership on Science, Technology and Innovation) on the policy issues arising from its work on structural reform and innovation.

-The Committee will continue its work on Middle Income Trap (MIT) issues in 2016, including a further half-day seminar on MIT issues in the margins of the second meeting of the EC in September.
+The Committee has continued its work on Middle Income Trap (MIT) issues in 2016, hosting a further half-day seminar on MIT issues in the margins of the second Plenary meeting of the EC in August.

 Structural reform and services